eblocha/composable-locks/README.md

-# Re-entrant, Keyed, and Read-Write Locks for Javascript
+# Composable Re-entrant, Keyed, and Read-Write Locks for Javascript

 This library provides a number of different concurrency locks: